Buffalo, Minnesota clinic attack: Legal proceedings

 Ulrich initially faced several charges in connection to the attack: second-degree intentional murder, four counts of attempted first-degree murder, procession of explosive devices, and carrying a pistol without a permit.
 A public defender was assigned to represent Ulrich in court.
 Ulrich was confined at a secure state hospital in St. Peter, Minnesota where he awaited trial before the Wright County District Court.

 A preliminary hearing was held in Wright County on May 20, 2021.
 At the request of his defense attorney, the judge overseeing the case ordered Ulrich to undergo an evaluation to determine if he was mentally competent for trial.
 The judge held an evidentiary hearing on August 11, 2021, and ruled that Ulrich was competent to stand trial.

 Charges for Ulrich were later upgraded in late 2021 to first-degree premeditated murder for the death of Lindsay Overbay.
 He also faced four counts of first-degree attempted premeditated murder and discharge of an explosive or incendiary device.
 A grand jury indicted Ulrich on October 11, 2021, for charges related to the February attack.
 Bail was set at $5 million with the restrictive condition that Ulrich wear a GPS tracking monitor.

 Jury selection for Ulrich's trial began May 12, 2022, and the trial commenced on May 16.
 During the trial, witnesses and victims testified about the attack.
 Ulrich took the stand in his own defense.
 He admitted to carrying out the attack and said it was in retribution for clinic staff failing to prescribe pain medications.
-Ulrich claimed he intended to injury and cause property damage, but not kill anyone.
+Ulrich claimed he intended to cause injury and property damage, but not kill anyone.
 Prosecutors argued Ulrich intended to kill clinic staff and provided evidence of a video Ulrich made six weeks prior to the attack when he said that he would "kill as many nurses" as he could.
 After the trial concluded, the jury deliberated for six hours and on June 2, 2022, they convicted Ulrich on all charges.

 At a June 18, 2022 sentencing hearing, Ulrich received life imprisonment without the possibility of parole.

+Ulrich is currently incarcerated at the Rush City Correctional Facility.